This post may contain affiliate links.

-Determining what should be thrown away and what should be recycled can sometimes be a challenge.
-The distinction isn’t always clear, and many of us don’t pay close attention to what we toss in the garbage.
+Deciding what belongs in the trash and what should be recycled can be a bit of a puzzle.
+The line isn’t always easy to see, and many of us may not be as vigilant about what we toss in the bin.

-While we know to separate recyclables, we often group everything else together without giving it a second thought, neglecting the items that require special handling.
-Some of these items can be harmful to people, pets and the environment, so it’s important to dispose of them correctly.
+Although we are mindful of separating recyclables, we often lump everything else together without much thought, not realizing that some items require special disposal.
+Some of these items can pose risks to people, pets, and the environment, making it essential to handle them appropriately.

-Here are 12 items that you should never place in the trash – and what you can do with them instead.
+Here, we highlight 12 things you should never throw away and suggest what you can do with them instead.

 If you’re a book lover facing a stack of books to part with, there’s an environmentally responsible way to get rid of it.
 Instead of tossing them in the trash and contributing to greenhouse gas emissions that harm the planet, you can recycle them by donating them to a local library, charity, thrift store or sell them online.
 If the books are torn, missing pages, or unreadable, you can recycle them through a curbside recycling program.